Why GPU Quotas Kill Creators Before Content Flows

 Why H.264 over H.265:

-- But: +20% encoding time, limited older device support
+- But: 50-100% longer encoding time with hardware NVENC, 2-3x with software, and limited older device support

 - Decision: H.264 for uploads (broad compatibility), consider H.265 for high-traffic videos where bandwidth savings justify re-encoding